SurabhiTadvalkar/Task-Scheduler-CS100-Final-Group-Project/README.md

 ![strategy](https://github.com/cs100/final-project-jmart586_stadv001_ctruo032/blob/master/images/strategy.png)

-printTasks class - composition
+printTasks class - composition: \
+Responsible for making sure the concrete strategy is set correctly.

-Prioritize class - compositor
+Prioritize class - compositor: \
+The "absract" class which all concrete strategies derive from.
+In this class, sort() has a default implimentation which simply prints out the (unsorted) tasks or projects.

-Scheduler - concrete strategy 1
+Scheduler - concrete strategy 1: \
+In the Scheduler concrete strategy class, sort() will sort the tasks or projects by deadline; From closest to furthest.

-Completed - concrete strategy 2
+Completed - concrete strategy 2: \
+In the Completed concrete strategy class, sort() will sort the tasks or projects by status.

  ## Screenshots
  General Menu: \